 Pumpkin – Use a good quality canned pumpkin puree.
 Canned pumpkin varies a lot by brand.
 I like to use Libby’s brand since it has the best flavor of any kinds that I have tried.

-To Serve – Let sit for 10 minutes before slicing so that your squares are not too messy.
+To Serve – Let baked oatmeal sit for 10 minutes before slicing for less messy slices.
+Serve warm with your favorite toppings!

-To Store – in the fridge for up to a week or sealed tight in the freezer for up to a month.
+To Store – Store leftovers tightly sealed with plastic wrap or in an airtight container in the fridge for up to a week or in the freezer for up to a month.